From the Chair:

 - Attend the annual Knowledge Leadership Assembly.
 Travel will be partially reimbursed. ( The KLA provides an opportunity for Knowledge Community Leaders, Board Knowledge Community Representatives, the Council of Architectural Component Executives, and AIA Staff to network, share knowledge and best practices, and build coalitions over the course of three days.)

-- Serve on the CAE Design Awards jury in 2014 and as jury chair in 2015.
+- Observe the CAE Design Awards jury in 2015 and serve as jury chair in 2016.

-The American Institute of Architects actively promotes a diverse profession.
-The CAE strives to be an inclusive Knowledge Community representing diversity of thought, geographic diversity, non-traditional practice and opportunities for associate members and young architects.
+The American Institute of Architects actively promotes a diverse profession, including race, religion, gender, national origin, age, disability or sexual orientation.
+The CAE strives to be an inclusive Knowledge Community representing diversity of thought, geographic diversity, both traditional and non-traditional practice and as well as providing opportunities for seasoned professionals, associate members and young architects.

-Please submit the above information by July 15th 2013 to Anne Feldmann at email@example.com.
+Please submit the above information by October 15th 2014 to Kathleen Simpson at email@example.com.